Domain wall fermions

 \subsection{M\"obius fermions}

 In this subsection we discuss M\"obius fermions \cite{Brower:2012vk}.
 We first explain in Sec.~\ref{WhyM} why M\"obius fermions offer faster convergence to the chiral limit than the original version of domain wall fermions.
-In Sec.~\ref{chiragain} we digress to extend the scope of the proof of chiral symmetry restoration given in Sec.~\ref{chirN5}.
 The M\"obius fermion action is then introduced in Sec.~\ref{DM} following the concrete implementation of Ref.~\cite{RBC:2014ntl}.
 We also discuss the resulting effective four-dimensional operator.
 Last, in Sec.~\ref{subsec:mcc} we derive the M\"obius conserved vector currents and partially-conserved axial currents.